patching...

 Steven Cohen has chosen a private hearing on Weds.

-Throughout the final weeks of school, when students demonstrated against the principal's decision, including a day-long walk out, some parents were vocally frustrated by the decision to eliminate both teachers in one discipline in the same grade.
+Throughout the final weeks of school, when against the principal's decision, including a day-long walk out, some parents were vocally frustrated by the decision to eliminate both teachers in one discipline in the same grade.

 "This decision means nobody teaching eighth grade Social Studies in the fall will be experienced with our school, this curriculum, these students, unless the Board overturns," said Amy Roth, parent.
 "To me, it's absurd to put our kids, an entire grade, through a 'learning curve' year while the teachers get to know the place."